kevinzhuang01/srp_2025/_profiles/matiwosbirbo.md

 organization: Louisiana State University
 department: Computer Science
 pronouns: he/him/his
-biography: "Growing up across two continents, I developed resilience, curiosity, and a commitment to excellence that continue to shape my academic journey.
+biography: Growing up across two continents, I developed resilience, curiosity, and a commitment to excellence that continue to shape my academic journey.
 Born in Asella, Ethiopia, and raised in the United States, I gained a deep appreciation for both my cultural roots and the value of global perspectives.
 My early passion for math and science led me to participate in programs such as Science Olympiad, robotics, and LaunchCode, where I learned to apply technology to real-world problems.
-As a member of the Memphis MechWarriors robotics team and a participant in the Governorâ\x80\x99s School for the Sciences and Engineering, I explored programming, electrical systems, and advanced research topics at Oak Ridge National Laboratory.
+As a member of the Memphis MechWarriors robotics team and a participant in the Governor’s School for the Sciences and Engineering, I explored programming, electrical systems, and advanced research topics at Oak Ridge National Laboratory.
 These experiences inspired me to pursue Computer Science at the University of Memphis, where I served